gertrude-app/web/docs/src/pages/index.md

 ## Connecting a device

-The final step will need to take before installing the macOS app is _creating a new device_ for your user.
+The final step you will need to take before installing the macOS app is _creating a new device_ for your user.
 To do so, click the **"add device"** button on the edit user screen.
 You'll see a pop-up giving you a special one-time connection code.
 Write this code down somewhere; you'll be using it shortly.